Act III — Article VII · 2022-2026

 Public sources confirm several points in the network.
 PepseeActus presents DJ Softee as Julian White, a Guadeloupean DJ, composer and singer in Bouyon, present on New Bouyon Wave #1, KPT, BOUNCE and other releases [S-36].
 Theomaa, Mathéo Coquerelle, is linked to AB Boyz and appears on New Bouyon Wave #1, Leave Me Alone, Bouwey, Viniw and Ouba [S-37].
 LeJuh, Julio Polydamas, is documented with Trampoline and Piney in 2023, then several collective connections [S-38].
 Aknose, Gaël Rampath, is tied to Les Abymes and Bouyon, with visible activity across 2023-2026 [S-39].

 Luky Lukee enters the map through another door: Apple Music documents Volé'y feat Nils & LeJuh on 13 July 2023 [S-40].
-That track matters because it shows the wave does not depend on one official song.
+That track matters because it shows the wave does not depend on one official release.
 It exists as a cluster: an EP, a collective single, side collaborations, artists answering one another.

 1T1 has another function again.
 RFI presents him in 2025 as a Guadeloupean composer, producer and singer, one of the voices of new-generation Bouyon [S-34].
 PepseeActus documents him as Terry Baptiste, Guadeloupean artist/beatmaker, Bouyon genre, with CHORD in the discography and several connections to Theomaa, MiiMii KDS, Aknose and others [S-35].
 He is not only a voice: he becomes a producer-artist and point of organization for the network.